fboes/aerofly-weather/README.md

 Click on the desktop file called `aerowx-weather.bat` / `aerowx-weather.sh` and follow the on-screen instructions.
 Basically it offers you to:

 * Set weather data from a [METAR weather string](docs/metar.md).
-* Fetch weather data by [ICAO aiport code](https://en.wikipedia.org/wiki/ICAO_airport_code) via the [AVWX API](https://avwx.rest/) and set the weather accordingly.
+* Fetch weather data by [ICAO airport code](https://en.wikipedia.org/wiki/ICAO_airport_code) via the [AVWX API](https://avwx.rest/) and set the weather accordingly.
-* Fetch weather data by [ICAO aiport code](https://en.wikipedia.org/wiki/ICAO_airport_code) via the [CheckWX API](https://www.checkwx.com/) and set the weather accordingly.
+* Fetch weather data by [ICAO airport code](https://en.wikipedia.org/wiki/ICAO_airport_code) via the [CheckWX API](https://www.checkwx.com/) and set the weather accordingly.
 This method requires a CheckWX API key.

 Whenever you are asked for an ICAO code, you may supply `DEP` / `ARR` instead to get your last Aerofly FS 2 flightplan departure / arrival airport.